Funding for students at university

 - Childcare Grant and Parents’ Learning Allowance to help with childcare costs if you have dependent children.
 They don’t need to be paid back.

-- Each university in Wales has a Financial Contingency Fund that help students in serious financial difficulties.
+- Every university in Wales has a Financial Contingency Fund that helps students in serious financial difficulties.
 Only students who have explored all other ways to support themselves may be helped.
 Support from the fund does not have to be repaid.
-Enquiries should be made directly to the university’s Student Support or Welfare Services departments.
+The university’s Student Support or Welfare Services departments have more information.

 Your local public library should also have directories of charitable trusts that offer grants and awards: